HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     The HDF5 dispatcher will then call the corresponding VOL callback function with the desired VOL object.
   + We introduce a new dataset transfer property called "H5VL_log_multisel" It contains a list of blocks to write in the form similar to the arguments of *varn API in PnetCDF.
-    When this property presents in the dataset transfer property list (dxpl), the H5Dwrite call is interpreted as a varn-like call.
+    When this property presents in the dataset transfer property list (dxpl), the H5Dwrite call is interpreted as a H5Dwriten call.
     The log-based VOl will disregard the dataspace and use the block list stored in the property as blocks to write, and the data in the memory buffer is assumed to be ordered by blocks.
     The H5Dwriten function sets the H5VL_log_multisel property with arguments passed from the application and calls H5Dwrite.
-  + Using H5Dwriten reduces the number of H5Dwrite calls in the high-resolution (ne120) E3SM F case dataset to 413.
+  + Using H5Dwriten reduces the number of H5Dwrite calls in the high-resolution (ne120) E3SM F case dataset on 1024 processes from 2755063 to 413.
-    The time spent on posting write requests reduced to 1.7 sec.
+    The time spent on posting write requests reduced from 10.9 sec to 1.7 sec when running on 32 Cori Haswell nodes (32 processes/node).
 ---
 ## Memory space is always required in H5Dwrite even if the memory buffer is contiguous
 ### Problem Description